AuthorizeNet/sdk-ruby/README.md

     raise "Failed to charge card." end
 ````
-### Charging a Credit Card and Redirect back if Declined
+### Charging a Credit Card and redirect back if Transaction Declined

+If you want your application to redirect back to and have your application inform users that something has gone wrong their transaction was declined use this approach.
 ```ruby
   require 'rubygems'
   require 'authorizenet'